+Since the rise of Bitcoin and its distributed ledger technology, known as Blockchain, many more Blockchains have entered the playground.
+Ethereum is one of the best-known Blockchains for its ability to create smart contracts, which are basically if-then-conditions.
+Other popular Blockchains are IOTA, EOS, Cardano, Tron, NEO and many more.
+Due to several different technologies, interoperability between them is nearly non-existing.
+Hence, some first few signs of progress have been made recently by Bitcoin and Litecoin (who essentially share 99% of the same DNA), which can automatically swap each cryptocurrency for each other.
 Taking this fact into consideration, it’s no surprise that the whole market is lacking standardization.
 Nearly all Blockchains are isolated by each other, using different kinds of smart contracts, token and collectibles concepts.
-Even Ethereum, the market leader, does not yet have a standard programming for collectibles, which makes it hard and time-consuming to trade different collectibles between apps.
-It’s like the Internet, before TCP and HTTP became the standard of communication on the Internet.
-Before that, everything had been a chaos and many websites simply ran in isolated systems, called Intranet.
+Even Ethereum, the market leader, does not yet have standard programming for collectibles, which makes it hard and time-consuming to trade different collectibles between apps.
+It’s like the Internet before TCP and HTTP became the standard of communication on the Internet.
+Before that, everything had been chaos and many websites simply ran in isolated systems, called Intranet.
 Sounds familiar to the Blockchain Status Quo?

-Concept of Wallet as a Service
+The concept of Wallet as a Service

+The specific benefits of WaaS are depending on the service which is used.
+We, at Tangany, believe that the WaaS needs to solve all challenges which are not directly connected with the customer business models.
+This enables the customer to freely think about Blockchain and it’s possibilities.
+In the gaming scenario, this would be the tokenization of the game – in other cases, it could be just a digital currency for fast and low-fee transactions, an incentive program for employees based on Blockchain or also the creation of industry-wide solutions like vertical loyalty systems.
 Eventually, when the tokenized business model concept is validated and the clear expectations are set, the integration of Blockchain shall begin.
 Let’s stick to our mobile game to see what this means.
 First, all users of our game need a crypto wallet to store their assets and value.
 Second, the system needs to be connected to a Blockchain like Ethereum.
 And third, someone should handle the safety of Private Keys and the privacy of the user and customer.
 All these things are managed by Tangany and even more like identity checking of users (known as KYC).

 What’s the matter with Blockchain as a Service?
 Well, you shouldn’t forget that Blockchain is still in its very early years like the Internet in the 1990s.
 Hence, it misses a clear terminology and standards.
 BaaS is quite comparable to WaaS, although there are some major differences between these two systems.
 The following table illustrates the differences between WaaS and BaaS: